Gonçalo Ramos: 2023–24: Debut season and domestic treble

-2024–present: Consecutive league titles and European champion
+2024–2026: Consecutive league titles and European champion

 On 16 August, in PSG's opening match of the new season against Le Havre, after Ramos assisted his side opening goal, he was forced off after sustaining an injury following a challenge from Étienne Youte Kinkoue.
 After three months, he made his return from injury, on 26 November, replacing Bradley Barcola in the 72nd minute of a 1–0 loss to Bayern Munich in the Champions League league phase.
 On 10 December, Ramos scored his first Champions League goal for PSG in a 3–0 away win against Red Bull Salzburg.

 On 19 February 2025, in the second leg of the Champions League knockout phase play-offs, he got on the scoresheet in a 7–0 win over fellow Ligue 1 side Brest, scoring PSG sixth goal, and helping his side secure a 10–0 aggregate victory to advance to the Champions League round of 16.
 On 26 February, he scored his first hat-trick for the club, netting three goals in a 7–0 win over Stade Briochin in the quarter-finals of the Coupe de France.
 Having helped PSG secure their 13th Ligue 1 title, Ramos scored his first Ligue 1 hat-trick on 10 May, netting three goals in a 4–1 away win over Montpellier.
 At the end of the season, PSG secured their first ever Champions League title and completed a continental treble.

 In the 2025 UEFA Super Cup on 13 August, Ramos was put into the field in the 77th minute when Tottenham Hotspur held a 2–1 lead.
 He scored PSG's second goal in stoppage time, tying the game 2–2, which eventually PSG won 4–3 in a penalty shoot-out, with Ramos scoring PSG's first penalty.
 On 1 October 2025, Ramos scored the winning goal against Barcelona in a 2–1 Champions League victory.
 This made him the club's all-time top scorer as a substitute, with 17 goals off the bench.
 On 1 November, in his 100th match for PSG, he scored a stoppage-time header in a 1–0 win over Nice.
+During the season, he remained a back-up for PSG as they secured their 12th league title in 14 years, and on 30 May, they won their second consecutive UEFA Champions League title against Arsenal in the final in a penalty shootout, with Ramos scoring the first penalty in the shootout.

+AC Milan

+On 30 June 2026, Serie A club AC Milan announced the signing of Ramos for a club-record fee of €74 million plus add-ons.
+He made his competitive debut for his new club in a 2–1 away win against Torino, on 23 August and scored his first goal in a 2–0 victory over Venezia on 28 August.